martinjunior/emo-gen/README.md

 ## Overview

 `emo-gen` aids in the developemnt of style-guides, providing a slim API by which a style-guide may be generated.
 At the time of this writing, `emo-gen` uses the [swig.js](http://paularmstrong.github.io/swig/) template engine.
-Future version of `emo-gen` may support other template engines.
+Future versions of `emo-gen` may support other template engines.

 ## Usage

-As mentioned, `emo-gen` is a node module.
 After intalling `emo-gen`, you may include it in your project, like so.

 ```javascript
 var StyleGuideGenerator = require('emo-gen');
 ```

 `emo-gen` exposes the `StyleGuideGenerator` class, which makes available a number of methods.
-First, let's look at the constructor.
+Let's look at the constructor.

 ### StyleGuideGenerator(options)